martinlackner/abcvoting/paper/paper.md

   - Sequential and Reverse-Sequential Thiele methods,
   - Phragmén's sequential rule and other rules by Phragmén,
   - Monroe's rule and its approximation Greedy Monroe,
-  - the Method of Equal Shares.
+  - the Method of Equal Shares,
   - and many more.

   We refer to the book by [@abcbook] for an overview and explanations of these and other ABC voting rules.